 initial estimated start-up costs)

-- All students must carry a person health insurance policy to attend clinical training which is an additional cost.
+- All students must carry a person health insurance policy throughout the time in the program which is an additional cost

 - All fees and tuition costs are subject to change.